 A simple berry smoothie that's healthy, creamy, and has no added sugar!
 Naturally sweetened and full of antioxidants, this smoothie is the perfect breakfast, snack, or dessert!

 This Strawberry and Bananas Smoothie is naturally sweet, filled with fruit, and so simple to make.
 With just 5 ingredients, you can easily customize this energizing smoothie recipe and be sipping on it in under 5 minutes.

 This smoothie packs an antioxidant punch from the frozen wild blueberries and spinach (or kale – your choice!), has natural sweetness from the bananas and pineapple, and added protein from some plain Greek yogurt.

 Another delicious meal that baby can easily enjoy are soups!
 Especially those that are smooth and creamy like this butternut squash soup with ginger!
 Baby can also eat chunkier soups as long as they are able to gum the vegetables and beans easily.
 If baby is under one year old leave out any dairy for their serving.

-Vegan Butternut Squash Soup with Coconut Milk and Ginger
+Curried Creamy Butternut Squash Soup With Coconut Milk

-This curried, vegan butternut squash soup with coconut milk is healthy, easy, and packed full of flavor.
+This curried butternut squash soup with coconut milk is healthy, easy, and packed full of flavor.
 With warm spices like ginger and curry powder, this is the best butternut squash soup you'll ever make!